Skip to content

 Overview

 The Endpoints feature provides a clean, modular way to define Minimal API endpoints as composable classes.
-Each endpoint set implements a simple contract and can be registered and mapped automatically, with optional grouping, authorization, and discovery via DI scanning.
+Each endpoint set implements a small contract and can be registered and mapped automatically, with configurable route groups, OpenAPI metadata, authorization, CORS, rate limiting, and discovery via DI scanning.

 Challenges